kairosKairos/scala-best-pratices/README.md

 A collection of best pratices

 Version: 0.1

 Updated at: 2023-03-16

 ## Table of Contents
   - 1 .
 Scalafmt
     - 1.1 Definition
     - 1.2 Configuration
+    - 1.3 Implementation on IntelliJ
   - 2 .
 Scalastyle
     - 2.1 Definition
     - 2.2 Configuration
-  - 3 .
-Implementations of scalafmt + scalastyle on Intellij
+    - 2.3 Implementation on Intellij
-    - 3.1 scalafmt
-    - 3.2 scalastyle
   - 4 .
 How to enabled or disabled rules
   - 5 .
 Languages Rules
     - 5.1.
 MUST NOT use "return"